-INDIANAPOLIS, Feb.
-19, 2015 /PRNewswire/ -- Eli Lilly and Company (NYSE: LLY) has accepted the recommendation of the ACCELERATE study academic executive committee, based on emerging science in the cardiovascular field, to extend the Phase 3 trial of the investigational medicine evacetrapib by approximately six months.
-The decision is not based on any data from ACCELERATE, as both the academic committee and the company remain blinded to efficacy results.
+INDIANAPOLIS, July 27, 2015 /PRNewswire/ -- Eli Lilly and Company (NYSE: LLY) has accepted the recommendation of the ACCELERATE study data monitoring committee to continue the Phase 3 trial of the investigational medicine evacetrapib, based on data from an interim futility analysis.

-Last patient visit in ACCELERATE – which is evaluating evacetrapib in approximately 12,000 people with high-risk atherosclerotic cardiovascular disease (ASCVD) -- is now expected in July 2016.
+Last patient visit in ACCELERATE – which is evaluating evacetrapib in approximately 12,000 patients with high-risk atherosclerotic cardiovascular disease (ASCVD) – is expected in July 2016.

 About evacetrapib Evacetrapib (LY2484595) is a potent and selective inhibitor of cholesteryl ester transfer protein (CETP), and in clinical studies has demonstrated effects on high density lipoprotein (HDL) cholesterol, low density lipoprotein (LDL) cholesterol, and cholesterol efflux.
 Evacetrapib is in Phase 3 clinical studies and is not approved as a treatment for prevention or reduction of cardiovascular risk or any other indication anywhere in the world.